Brandawg93/PeaNUT/README.md

 More examples can be found in the [examples](https://github.com/Brandawg93/PeaNUT/tree/main/examples) folder.

 ## Environment Variables

+_Note:_ Environment variables are not required and used for first time setup only.

 | Variable        | Default   | Description                   |
 | --------------- | --------- | ----------------------------- |